ioanniskousis/amitree-api/README.md

 - referral, to store the referral codes the users create
 - referenced_registrations, to link each user who signs up using a referral code with the creator of the code

-The following Controllers manage the calls the the API:
+The following Controllers manage the calls to the API:
 - UsersController manages the creation of new users
 - AuthenticationController manages the authenticaton of logged in users
 - ReferralsController manages the creation of new referral codes by users